skeswa/denim/README.md

 #### Printing

-Denim ships with two main ways to print out to the console, `print` and `eprint`.
+Denim ships with one main way to print out to the console - `print`.

 `print` is a function (explained in greater depth later) that takes a `string` which it prints to its own line in the console.
 In the browser, this means it